jcolag/entropy-arbitrage/2026-04-30-move-along-home.md

  > **DAX**: A game.
 Home is often the destination in a game.

 She needs a big old "<sup>Citation Needed</sup>" on this, no?
-I can think of a handful of groupings, such as the [pachisi](https://en.wikipedia.org/wiki/Pachisi) family---a subclass of the cross-and-circle subclass of race games---safe haven sports such as baseball and cricket, and hide-and-seek, where at least some players have "home" as a goal.
+I can think of a handful of groupings, such as the {% wiki Pachisi|pachisi|en %} family---a subclass of the cross-and-circle subclass of race games---safe haven sports such as baseball and cricket, and hide-and-seek, where at least some players have "home" as a goal.
 But "often" feels tough to justify when games include everything from guessing a number to simulated empire-building to field hockey to contract bridge.

  > **KIRA**: How did you know?
  >